akaizn-junior/jampass/README.md

 Jampass aims to bridge the gap between content making and content publishing.
 The system helps funnel data to your templates to generate HTML, while providing a modern development environment.

-Jampass supports, *locales*, *pagination*, build-time variables along side your template data, site *subdirectories*, multiple pages generation based on *slugs*, *index* generation for search and much more.
+Jampass supports, *locales*, *pagination*, build-time variables along side your template data, site *subdirectories*, multiple pages generation based on *slugs*, *indexes* generation for search and much more.

 ...